 Hello, hello!
 Today is October 18th, my mother-in-law’s birth date.
-She absolutely loved to cook and never did I go to her house without food on the table nor did I leave her house without being stuffed with food.
+She absolutely loved to cook and never did I go to her house without food on the table nor did I leave her house without being stuffed with food, as well as a to-go box.
 Therefore, it is only fitting to write a post featuring one of the food she was known for: the delicious, and one of my fave dessert, steamed Mutse.
 If you are looking for a dessert to share during potlucks and get togethers, this will definitely be a unique food to bring.
 It is almost guaranteed that this will be the only one of it’s kind on the table.
 If you want to try and make them, taste them, read more below.

 What is mutse?